Lyd-W/beckminster-crest/README.md

 ### Admissions Section

 The Admissions section shows the section header, followed by a paragraph containing information regarding admissions at Beckminster Crest.
 When viewing on mobile, to keep a consistent layout, the text and photos are stacked on each other with subheadings to guide the user.
 On tablets the layout mimics that of the mobile view to enhance the readability of tables and increase the visual impact of the carousel and video elements.
 On larger screens the carousel sits next to the enrichment information and the two tables for fees also sit next to each other, this improves the flow of the website without causing unused spaces.
-The carousel holds 8 photos and is set to be manually controlled to browse through the photos, this allows the user to look at their lesiure and does not cause distraction from autoplaying.
+The carousel holds 8 photos and is set to be manually controlled to browse through the photos, this allows the user to look at their leisure and does not cause distraction from auto playing.
 Due to the nature of the video, it offers a calming effect.
 The video does not loop and has been muted to prevent sudden noise being played, it also has controls for user convenience.

 ![Admissions section](docs/existing-feature-admissions.png "Admissions Section")